wpchop/homework-3-case-study-wpchop/README.md

 You must submit a writeup for this assignment by 11:59 PM on Thursday, Feb.
 9th to canvas *as a .pdf or .txt*.
 If your projects are hosted on Github you should copy your writeup to a readme but this will not be graded.

-Writeups must include, for each shader:
+Writeups must include, for each scene:
 * A link to the online implementation
 * A link to the reference animation
 * Description of techniques used to emulate the reference, for both motion and rendering